Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ### Business vision

-The purpose of this project is to give users peace of mind that help and advice or just something to socially do is out there.
+The purpose of this project is to give users peace of mind that help and advice or just something to do socially, is out there.
 The site also gives the users easy access to personal trainers and book specific classes for their needs.

 ## Scope